 IAN STEELE & IAN HUTCHEON / SCIENCE PHOTO LIBRARY IAN STEELE & IAN HUTCHEON / SCIENCE PHOTO LIBRARY

-Polarised light micrograph of a section through a meteorite (location unknown).
+Plain light micrograph of a meteorite (type: unequiliberated ordinary chondrite).
 Meteorites are thought to be broken fragments formed by collisions between asteroids, orbiting the Sun in a belt between Mars & Jupiter.
 The fragments resulting from the collisions are deflected into orbits that cross the path of the Earth.
-Meteorites vary in size from fine dust particles to bodies several miles in diameter that might cause large craters upon imapact with Earth, Moon or Mars.
-There are several classes of meteorites, based on composition; the two most common being stone & iron.
+Meteorites vary in size from fine dust particles to bodies several miles in diameter that have made large craters on impact with the Earth, Moon or Mars.
+There are 3 main types of meteorite: stony, iron & stony-iron.
+Stony (rock based) meteorites are the most common.

 Model release not required.
 Property release not required.